UKPLab/arxiv2025-spare-prm/README.md

 ## Description:

-This repository includes the training, inference and evaluation code used in our Arxiv 2025 paper - [SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling]().
+This repository includes the training, inference and evaluation code used in our paper - [SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling](https://arxiv.org/abs/2506.15498).

 We introduced a principled framework for a single-pass alignment and step-annotation for automatic process supervision.
 Process Reward Models (SPARE-PRMs) trained based on the proposed annotation scheme outperform baselines such as Self-Consistency and ORM-weighted aggregation on four datasets across mathematical, question-answering and spatial reasoning datasets.
 The annotation scheme is also competitive while being computationally efficient compared to tree-search based annotation methods.